Perhaps you’re wondering how to know if this is the right decision.

 Well, yes, therapy can be expensive.
 But is it really true that you can’t afford it?
 Think about that.
 What coping mechanism do you currently tend to use to manage your difficult feelings?
 Food?
 Cigarettes?
 Buying things you don’t need?
 Alcohol?
 Through therapy you can discover new inner strengths so you gradually stop needing these other money-sucking (and happiness-sucking) strategies.

-And what about the future: consider the potential costs of divorce (because you take your unhappiness, anger or anxiety out on your partner), job loss (because your mental health deteriorates), or future help for your children (because your difficulties escalate and affect them)?
+And what about the future: what might be the consequences if you don’t work on yourself in therapy?
+Consider the potential costs of divorce (because you take your unhappiness, anger or anxiety out on your partner), job loss (because your mental health deteriorates), or future help for your children (because your difficulties escalate and affect them)?
 Thinking about it this way, can you afford not to have therapy?

 Okay, I do get it that sometimes somebody really, really, really can’t afford it.
 You have three options (at least).
 One, you speak with your therapist and negotiate a lower fee, or less frequent sessions.
 Two, you find a charity or other service that offers low-cost or free therapy.
 Three, you take a break from therapy.
 If you choose option three, make sure you still work really hard on what you can.
 I think self-help methods related to mindful self-compassion can get you a long way.
 Christopher Germer, Professor Mark Williams or Dr Kristin Neff are some names to look out for, and you can find free resources from them online, such as audio meditations and Youtube videos.